itsrutuja123/Spotify-Clone/README.md

 # Spotify-Clone
-A frontend of Spotify Created using HTML and CSS
+A frontend of Spotify Created using HTML and CSS.